Do I need to book my class?

 What do I do for my first class?

 New students must register prior to class starting.
 For your first class, come 15 minutes prior to fill out the registration form.
 To make things quicker, you can print the registration form and bring it with you.
 Please also see the information at ‘Your first class’.

 Wear clothes that are comfortable, but not too baggy.
 We spend quite a lot of time with our head down and it can be annoying having your t-shirt (or jewellery) hanging over your head.

 From a hygiene point of view, many people like to use their own mats, so bring it along if you have one.
 If you forget or don’t have one for now, we do have mats available.
 It would be great if you can clean it after use.
 We have cleaning products at the back of the class.
 If you’re in a rush, we do understand, just let us know so we can clean it for you.

 Hot power yoga is a heated class so bring some water with you.
 We sell water and coconut water if you forget.
 Remember to hydrate through the day.

 Towels and hand towels

-For hot power yoga classes, bring water, a towel that fits over your mat and maybe a hand towel to wipe the sweat (yes we’re okay if you wipe that stinging sweat out of your eyes).
+For hot yoga classes, bring water, a towel that fits over your mat and maybe a hand towel to wipe the sweat (yes we’re okay if you wipe that stinging sweat out of your eyes).
 Hand towels are also good props for certain poses to help your reach.
-If you forget, towels can be hired from the studio for $2.
+If you forget, towels can be hired from the studio for a gold coin donation.